saumyap24/AWS_Cloud_Practitioner_Exam_Notes/Compute/compute.md

         - {when you want to launch a linux or windows server but don't have AWS knowledge eg. Launch a Wordpress}

 - <b> Containers </b>
-    - Virtualising a Opearating System (OS) to run multiple workloads on a single OS instance
+    - Virtualizing a Operating System (OS) to run multiple workloads on a single OS instance
     - Containers are generally used in <i> Microservices Architecture </i> (when the application is divided into smaller applications that talk to each other)

     - <b> Elastic Container Service (ECS) </b>